 Avian Science project focused on poultry.
+Includes turkeys, chickens, and exotic breeds.

-Learn the care, feeding, and management of cavies.
-Members may raise animals for pets, market, showing, or breeding.
 Learn the care, feeding, and management of rabbits.
 Members may raise animals for pets, fur, show, or breeding.

 Learn about records management and the practice of identifying, classifying, archiving, preserving, and destroying records.
 Many projects may focus on 4-H record books.